FIRST NAME

 Census Mortality Schedules Online

-• U.S. Federal Census Mortality Schedules 1850-1880 at Ancestry (requires payment)
+• U.S. Federal Census Mortality Schedules 1850-1885 at Ancestry (requires payment) includes images of the mortality schedules

 Online Death Indexes & Records